seanpringle/goomwwm/goomwwm.md

 	block
 	:	Do not immediately focus the window when it first maps.

+	reset
+	:	Remove all EWMH states and H/V locks (useful for -ruleset).

+	once
+	:	Allow a rule to execute only once (useful for -ruleset).

 	minimize restore
 	:	Start window pre-minimzed, or restore a window on rule set switch.